Edouard-chin/Raspby-fun/README.md

 Just a simple project to annoy my collegue at work when someone opens a pull request on github :D.

 1. Clone the project
+2. Create a php file called token.php and write inside a variable $accessToken which will contain your github api token.
 2. Download the sound utilities: sudo apt-get install alsa-utils
 3. Edit this file sudo nano /etc/modules and add 'snd_bcm2835'
 4. Install Mplayer sudo apt-get install mplayer